jpssrocha/simple-classroom/README.md

 # simple-classroom

-Final product from Tecno's capacitation courses in Node and React.
-A classroom like web app using Node and React
+Final product from Tecno's capacitation courses in Node.
+A simple api to power a classroom like app.